-Be sure and feature user-generated content and ratings to help maximise conversions; promote the RRP on your product-pages to remind people what a great deal they are getting; push any warranties to give buyers peace of mind; and when you know what you are going to sell, consider emailing customers in advance, particularly if you are looking to upsell them to a new generation of product.
+Be sure and feature user-generated content and ratings to help maximize conversions; promote the RRP on your product-pages to remind people what a great deal they are getting; push any warranties to give buyers peace of mind; and when you know what you are going to sell consider emailing customers in advance particularly if you are looking to upsell them to a new generation of product.

 We also provide a view across the entire ecosystem.
-If you are using Amazon as an intermediary, principally for the sales conversion, you need to understand the behaviour of your prospects on the way there, whether it's via a link from your social media content, click-through traffic from paid media, or from a carefully curated product page on your own website.
+If you are using Amazon as an intermediary principally for the sales conversion you need to understand the behavior of your prospects on the way there whether it's via a link from your social media content click-through traffic from paid media or from a carefully curated product page on your own website.
 ChannelSight data doesn't stop there.
-In the actual checkout process, we can analyse competitive advertising and benchmark your pricing and content propositions.
+In the actual checkout process we can analyse competitive advertising and benchmark your pricing and content propositions.
 We can even identify other products your customer is putting in their shopping basket.
-At the very least it will enhance the demographic profiling of your customer, and might point you towards other products you could sell.
-If you are selling consumer electronic devices, for example, and customers keep buying a plug adaptor, maybe it's time to add your own as an accessory.
+At the very least it will enhance the demographic profiling of your customer and might point you towards other products you could sell.
+If you are selling consumer electronic devices for example and customers keep buying a plug adaptor maybe it's time to add your own as an accessory.

 Get smart or get lost